TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.etree.elementtree.rst

    In general, user code should try not to depend on a specific ordering of attributes, given that the `XML Information Set
    <https://www.w3.org/TR/xml-infoset/>`_ explicitly excludes the attribute
-   order from conveying information.
+   order kutoka conveying information.
 Code should be prepared to deal with any ordering on input.
 In cases where deterministic XML output is required, e.g. for cryptographic signing or test data sets, canonical serialisation is available with the :func:`canonicalize` function.